 "We are strategizing about the options that can be offered to transition through this," Golub said.

 According to the bylaw, retail establishments in Great Barrington could be fined $50 for a first violation of the ordinance, and an additional $50 each day until the violation is corrected.
-The penalty will increase to $100 for a second violation of the bylaw until it is corrected, and to $200 for a third violation.

 The Police Department will enforce the new bylaw.
 Stanton said ongoing discussions will take place about how businesses that have already purchased plastic bags in bulk can be phased into the new ordinance.